-Bristly Buttercup is an erect perennial forb growing on hairy stems from 1.5 to 2.5 feet high.
+Bristly Buttercup is an erect native perennial forb growing on hairy stems from 1.5 to 2.5 feet high.
 Stem hair is whitish and spreading (bristly).
 Stems do not root at the nodes, but branch in the upper section.

 The leaves are all about the same shape in outline with the lower leaves much larger, stem leaves fewer and smaller.
 The outline is broadly heart-shaped with 3 stalked divisions or leaflets, each leaflet deeply cleft into what appears to be 3 lobes, each lobe broadly and coarsely toothed.
 The lower basal stem leaves on long hairy clasping stalks, the upper stem leaves almost stalkless.
 The leaf surfaces have long whitish hairs.

 The inflorescence has a few solitary, or groups of 2 or 3, short-stalked flowers atop the stem branches.
 Leaves in the inflorescence are stalkless.